ostrodmit/AdaFilter/README.md

 ```
 >> cd adafilter-master/code
 ```
-The codes are run in MATLAB.

-## Usage
+## Usage and Documentation
+The user interface is implemented in file ``filter_recovery.m``.
+In **MATLAB** command line,

+and the documentation is available

+## Features
+Currently (Feb.
+2018), the following features are implemented:

 ## Demos
 We provide "numerical tours" to demonstrate application of our approach to different signals in 1D and 2D.
-In MATLAB command line, type:
+In **MATLAB** command line, type:
 ```
 >> demo1d       % Run a demonstration of 1D-denoising
 >> demo2d       % Run a demonstration of 2D-denoising